 If a signature of the dark matter particle (or an associated mediator particle) is discovered, either at the ILC or in another experiment, the ILC can play a crucial role in determining the properties of this particle such as its mass and spin, as well as strength and structure of its couplings to the SM.
-Such measurements are often challenging at hadron colliders.
-In contrast, the ILC offers a precisely controlled initial state, including polarized beams that may help disentangle the chiral structure of the couplings.
+For example, the WIMP mass can be determined with a 1-2% accuracy by fitting the photon spectrum from the model-independent γ +invisible signature; see Fig. 13.3.
+Such measurements are challenging at hadron colliders.
+Further, the polarized beams at the ILC may help to disentangle the chiral structure of the couplings.
 (Some examples: figure) In some models, the ILC may even provide enough information to calculate the relic abundance of the discovered stable particle(s), and to test whether it is indeed responsible for the observed dark matter.